 Some windows have a “low e” coating, which is a reflective coating that directs energy from the sun away from the inside of your house.
 This doesn’t affect the view out of your windows, as the coating is nearly invisible.

 If your windows have a slight tint to them or the window frame has lettering that says, “low e”, then your windows have a reflective coating and are more energy efficient than non-coated windows.

-The number of panes you have in your window is the number of sheets, or “panes” of glass in the window, which come in single or double paned glass.
-Single pane glass is less energy efficient than double pane glass because it does not absorb as much solar radiation as two layers of glass.
+Windows are almost always either single or double-glazed.
+Single pane glass is less energy efficient than double because it does not absorb as much solar radiation as two layers of glass.

 Glass and Energy Efficiency

 To test the energy efficiency of your glass, there is a simple test you can do.
 During a sunny part of the day, open the window and let your hand sit in the sun for a few minutes.
 After your hand has felt the temperature and warmed up, shut the window and hold your hand in the sunlight that is coming through the window.

 If you don’t feel a significant drop in temperature and intensity of the heat, then your windows aren’t energy efficient.
 Another quick test is to check for any condensation or water stains on the inside of your windows; if you spot any, it means the seals on the inside of the window have failed and are no longer energy efficient.